Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 Now, if you never liked the bulk, most likely you went with the chain of 3, skipped the first stitch and then started to crochet double crochets.

 Yes, the pictures below show exactly how that looks.
 Those gaps sure are not pretty.
+Now you see why you will want to incorporate the alternative turning chain method into all your crochet projects that use double crochet or taller stitches.

 Subscribe to my Youtube Channel here: